Overview of the Voluntary Carbon Market

 Let’s start with some definitions.
 The carbon market is generally split into two parts.
 The compliance market is for offsets associated with international pacts such as the Kyoto accords and national or regional cap and trade systems (such as the California Cap-and-Trade Program).
 These frameworks each have their own rules for certifying offsets.
 The other part is the voluntary market, which provides offsets for individuals and businesses to purchase on their own accord.
 This might be for an individual looking to offset their flight, or for businesses looking to brand themselves as “carbon neutral.”
 The vast majority of the demand for offsets comes from businesses.
 We focus on the voluntary carbon market in this analysis, though many of the conclusions also hold for the compliance market.

 In the voluntary market, there are no set rules for who can establish and sell offsets: any project developer can sell an offset as long as they can find a buyer.
 However, in practice, the vast majority of offsets that change hands in this market are validated by an established certification body.
 These certification bodies are supposed to provide certainty to offset purchasers that the offsets are actually representing avoided emissions.
-One certification option is the United Nations’, which was established to certify international offsets to be used under the Kyoto Protocol, but now also provides certifications to the voluntary offset market.
-However, CDM-certified projects only constitute around 8% of the voluntary carbon market.
+One certification option is the United Nations’ Clean Development Mechanism, which was established to certify international offsets to be used under the Kyoto Protocol, but now also provides certifications to the voluntary offset market.
+However, CDM projects are almost exclusively associated with compliance markets.
 According to Allied Offsets, the largest certification providers by number of listed projects as of September 2021 are Gold Standard (2,218 projects), Verified Carbon Standard (2,132), Climate Action Reserve (652), and American Carbon Registry (484).
 An analysis in April 2021 by Carbon Direct found that offset projects across these registries represent 1.1 billion tons of CO2 that is claimed to be avoided, reduced, or removed.

 The recent flurry of net-zero commitments in the past few years across industries has fueled newfound interest in carbon markets.
 McKinsey found that the number of corporate net-zero commitments doubled between 2019 and 2020 and estimates that the demand for carbon credits could increase by a factor of 15 by 2030, leading to a total carbon credit market value of more than $50 billion.
 The growing interest in carbon offsets has stimulated a number of institutions to improve the integrity of carbon markets and better define what role they have in a net-zero world.